Best Peanut Butter Cookies Recipe

 Get the Full (Printable) Best Peanut Butter Cookies Recipe Below!

 Historically, peanut butter cookie dough is much denser than most cookie doughs.
-Therefore, if left in balls (or mounds) the cookies would not spread and bake evenly.
+Therefore, if left in dough balls (or mounds) the cookies would not spread and bake evenly.

 Although this particular peanut butter cookie dough is less dense than most, it’s still a good idea to press the cookies into even disks before baking.